Do we need to worry about burglary?

 While advanced security systems are valuable, many highly effective measures are low-cost or free:

-• Use your window locks—even the bathroom ones.
+- Use your window locks, even the bathroom ones that everybody forgets.
 If you need ventilation, use the locked open position.

-• Invest in a graded safe—sourced from a locksmith, not a DIY store—and place it discreetly for ease of use.
+- Invest in a graded safe sourced from a locksmith (not a DIY store) and place it discreetly for ease of use (if it's awkward to get to, there's less chance you'll use it regularly).

 Adding Electronic Security